 You will need: Colorful playing blocks for babies

 How to: A set of playing blocks is a popular toy for babies and your little one is quite likely to have a set of his own.
-This is a simple montessori activity for seven-month-old baby where you can polish his motor skills.
+This is a simple Montessori activity for a seven-month-old baby where you can polish his motor skills.
 You start by making your baby sit next to you.
 Then, place the blocks at the front and start stacking them one on top of the other.
 Let the baby see what you are doing.
 Then make him hold one block in his hand and gently guide his hands to stack a block.
 Your baby slowly gets a sense of what is to be done and will start picking up the blocks himself and stacking them.
+Brightly colored blocks are to be used.

 The baby’s block stacking ability is going to be shaky, and the stacked blocks will roll down soon but keep encouraging him to rebuild the stack.
+The baby may push the blocks down.
 The idea here is to acquaint him with the concept of stacking objects one atop the other.

 Skills developed: Fine motor skills, object-location coordination